dair-ai/Prompt-Engineering-Guide/README.md

 ---

 ## Guides
-The following are a set of guides on prompt engineering developed by us.
-Guides are work in progress.
+Please note that the guides below are now outdated.
+You can find the most up-to-date guides on our new website [https://www.promptingguide.ai/](https://www.promptingguide.ai/).

 - [Prompt Engineering - Introduction](/guides/prompts-intro.md)
 - [Prompt Engineering - Basic Prompting](/guides/prompts-basic-usage.md)